SamuelHaupt/projects/README.md

 Exercise Tracker App is meant to provide a web based approch to track exercises and workouts.
 The Full Stack MongoDB-Express-React-Node (MERN) app is uploaded to GitHub repository and, in turn, deployed to the Heroku cloud platform (PaaS) and servered by MongoDB Atlas, a cloud database.
-I designed the app to be a RESTful service using Create-Read-Update-Delete (CRUD) operations overlayed a Model-View-Controller (MVC) design pattern.
+I designed the app to be a RESTful service using Create-Read-Update-Delete (CRUD) operations with a Model-View-Controller (MVC) design pattern implementation.

 + Languages: JavaScript, HTML, CSS.
 + Technology/Frameworks: MongoDB Cloud Atlas, Mongoose, Express, React, Node, REST API, Heroku, & Git.